prisma/prisma/docs/relations.md

 }
 ```

-This results in the following tables:
+This results in the following table:

 | **Employee** |      |
 | ----------- | ---- |